-Students and guests are invited to the reception immediately following the Ceremony, at the Grand Maple Ballroom in the UVM Dudley Davis Center.
-This is a social event with no formal program, providing an opportunity for students and families to meet and mingle.
+Students and guests are invited to the reception immediately following the Ceremony, at the Grand Maple Ballroom, in the UVM Dudley H. Davis Center.
+This is a social event with no formal program, to provide an opportunity for students and families to meet and mingle.

 Parking and Shuttle Service

 Please Note: Parking is very limited and carpools, shuttles from hotels, etc. are highly recommended.